immprasetyo/immprasetyo/README.md

 Now that we have that out of the way, let me tell you a bit about myself:
 - :man_technologist: I’m @immprasetyo
 - :eyes: I’m interested in database management and data visualization
+- :smiling_face_with_three_hearts: I love turning data into insights
 - :seedling: I’m currently learning SQL, Python, and R
-- :smiling_face_with_three_hearts: I love turning data into insights
+- :zany_face: Fun fact: I will think about time relativity in my spare time

 <!---
 immprasetyo/immprasetyo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.